How is climate change affecting South Australia?

 While South Australia’s climate has always been highly variable, a warming trend has been observed since the 1970s.
 According to the latest data, Australian land areas have warmed approximately 1.5 degrees Celsius over the past century.
 Rainfall has also declined over most of the state since the 1970s, particularly for autumn and spring rainfall over the agricultural regions.

-Find out more about these climate change projections for South Australia.
+Find out more about these New climate change projections for South Australia.